ncbi/vadr/documentation/install.md

 Copy the `vadr-install.sh` file into the directory in which you want to install VADR.
 A good name for that directory is `vadr-install-dir`.
-Then move into that directory and run one of the following two commands depending on whether you are installing on a Linux or Mac/OSX system:
+Then move into that directory and run one of the following three commands depending on whether you are installing on a Linux, Mac/OSX system with Apple silicon chips (M1/M2) or Mac/OSX system with intel chips:

 ```
 sh ./vadr-install.sh linux